LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Efficient algorithms for choosing a canonical high label

 \section{Efficient algorithms for choosing a canonical high label}

-Here, we present our efficient algorithm which, on input LIMDD node $\lnode[w]{\id}{v_0}{\lambda P}{v_1}$, returns a canonical choice for the high label \highlim (algorithm \textsc{GetLabels}, in \autoref{alg:find-canonical-edges}).
+Here, we present an efficient algorithm which, on input Pauli-LIMDD node $\lnode[w]{\id}{v_0}{\lambda P}{v_1}$, returns a canonical choice for the high label \highlim (algorithm \textsc{GetLabels}, in \autoref{alg:find-canonical-edges}).
 By \emph{canonical}, we mean that it returns the same high label for any two nodes in the same isomorphism equivalence class, i.e., for any two nodes $v, w$ for which $\ket{v} \simeq_{\text{Pauli}} \ket{w}$.

 We first characterize all eligible labels \highlim in terms of the stabilizer subgroups of the children nodes $v_0,v_1$, denoted as $\Stab(v_0)$ and $\Stab(v_1)$ (see \autoref{sec:preliminaries} for the definition of stabilizer subgroup).
-Then, we show that \textsc{GetLabels} correctly finds the lexicographically minimal eligible label (and corresponding root label), and runs in time $O(n^3)$ where $n$ is the number of qubits.
+Then, we provide the algorithm \textsc{GetLabels} which correctly finds the lexicographically minimal eligible label (and corresponding root label), and runs in time $O(n^3)$ where $n$ is the number of qubits.